JeremiahKaren/35percent.github.io/skipton-house.md

 The Telegraph [reports](http://www.telegraph.co.uk/finance/newsbysector/constructionandproperty/9644289/Ian-and-Richard-Livingstone-pay-themselves-124m-dividend.html) that the brothers like to pay themselves hundreds of millions in dividends each year;  [Companies House data](https://beta.companieshouse.gov.uk/company/02909660/filing-history) shows that L&R hasn't paid any UK corporation tax since 2010 (when it paid just £1.9m); we note an  [office in Panama](http://lrp.co.uk/contact/).

 L&R joins the [list](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/) of other developers at the Elephant with offshore links and we note L&R is also one of the top 100 Tory party donors - as is [Delancey's Jamie Ritblat](http://crappistmartin.github.io/images/PrivateEyeNo1311.pdf).

-## In conclusion...
-It seems incredible that Southwark are willing to entertain a planning  application from a rich off-shore connected developer, an application that at first didn't bother to say how much affordable housing it would build and is now using a criticised 'cultural offer' as an excuse to provide as little as possible.

-The Theatre's Trust comment shows the obvious way forward.
-Delancey, the owners and developers of the shopping centre, should be told that the Coronet must be retained and L&R told that they must provide 35% affordable housing on-site and that building a venue a fraction of the Coronet's size is not an acceptable excuse for not doing so.
-If this is done then the value of the Elephant as a cultural destination can  be maintained and a policy-compliant amount of affordable housing secured.

-We have set up our [online objections form](http://commentform.herokuapp.com) and encourage people to use it to object to this application.
-All you need to do is enter your name and email address and your objection will be sent straight to Southwark Council.
-We have entered suggested wording in the box but please feel free to personalise it by amending or adding to it as you see fit.